stellaboschi/stellaboschi.github.io/README.md

 ### [Fili Sottili | Taming the Magma](https://stellaboschi.github.io/taming-the-magma/)
 *Letters from chaos: documenting the journey with "Johnny".*
-A real-time log of a human-AI hybrid dialogue attempting to tame the flow.
+A real-time log of a human-AI hybrid dialogue attempting to tame the flow from my own perspective.

 ---